utharian-code/Bonepoke/GettingStarted.md

 To begin composting:

-    Copy the full text of two files.
+    Copy the full text of three files.

     Paste them into your AI chat (Text-only mode preferred.
 No images, no scroll logic.)